The thesis option for completing the master’s degree requires 36 graduate credit hours:

 - 6 hours of thesis courses

 Core courses (9 hours) introduce students to research methods and theories that serve as the foundation for graduate-level writing studies.
-All students must take RHET 7300 Research Methods and RHET 7311 Rhetorical Theory, which are three credit hours each.
+All students must take RHET 7300 Research Methods and RHET 7311 Rhetorical Theory.

 Concentration courses (15 hours) make up a student’s main specialization in the MA program.
 We offer three formal concentrations: technical writing, nonfiction writing, and editing.
 Students who want to focus on rhetoric, the teaching of writing, or other specialized areas may pick and choose combinations of courses for their concentration that make sense for their career goals, as long as these choices have been approved by the graduate coordinator.